João Aragão

-João Soares Aragão (born 24 March 2008) is a Portuguese professional football player who plays as a winger for Primeira Liga club Braga.
+João Soares Aragão (born 24 March 2008) is a Portuguese professional footballer who plays as a winger for Primeira Liga club Braga.

 Club career

 Aragão is a product of the youth academies of the Portuguese clubs Académica de Coimbra, NS Ança, Feirense and Braga.
 On 2 August 2024, he signed his first professional contract with Braga until 2027.
 He made his senior and professional debut with Braga in a 2–0 UEFA Europa League win over Red Star Belgrade on 23 October 2025.

 International career

 Aragão played for the Portugal U17s at the 2025 UEFA European Under-17 Championship, where they won the competition.
+Thereafter he proceeded to play during the 2025 FIFA U-17 World Cup hosted in Qatar where they also won the competition, achieving Portugal's first victory in the category and third overall world award.